princesspanda/clojure-fun/01-intro.md

 # What You Can Expect From Me
 * Each lesson will be a combination of me talking plus breaks to work through exercises
-* The material will draw from the [ClojureBridge curriculum](https://github.com/ClojureBridge/curriculum) as well as [Clojure Programming](http://shop.oreilly.com/product/0636920013754.do)
+* The material will draw from the [ClojureBridge curriculum](https://github.com/ClojureBridge/curriculum) as well as [Clojure Programming](http://shop.oreilly.com/product/0636920013754.do) (Emerick, Carper, Grand)
-* The lesson plans will live in this repo, so feel free to refer back to the lessons if you want to review.
+* The lesson plans will live in this repo, so feel free to refer back to the lessons if you want to review or missed a day.
 * As much as possible, I will try to draw on examples from FC apps

 # What I Expect From You